-The first Civil Service Health and Well-being Framework has been co-designed by CSHRD, the CSEAS and 12 Civil Service Departments and Offices.

-The Framework is a guidance document which will support and enable HR Managers with the design, implementation and evaluation of health and well-being programmes.
+The first Civil Service Health and Wellbeing Framework was co-designed by CSHRD, the CSEAS and 12 Civil Service Departments and Offices.
+The Framework is a guidance document which will support and enable HR Managers with the design, implementation and evaluation of health and wellbeing programmes.

-The Framework uses both the WHO and OECD research which outlines the importance of a Healthy Civil Service Workplace in safeguarding employee health and well-being.

-It is based on five interrelated dimensions of employee health and well-being and nineteen underlying themes of these dimensions.
+The Framework uses both WHO and OECD research, which outlines the importance of a Healthy Civil Service Workplace in safeguarding employee health and wellbeing.
+It is based on five interrelated dimensions of employee health and wellbeing, and nineteen underlying themes of these dimensions.